 When you are shopping for seating for the main worship area, you want to go with high-quality chairs that will hold up for many years.
 It’s worth the investment to spend a little more and get the best components.
 For overflow seating, you may not spend as much, but you still want to pay attention to quality.
 These seats will make a first impression on new visitors to your church!
 Most chair manufacturers have product consultants who can help you choose the best option for your budget.

-At ChurchPlaza, we have nearly thirty years of experience in church seating.
+At ChurchPlaza, we have over 35 years of experience in church seating.
 Here is a brief guide from our product specialists about the types of chairs that would be perfect for your overflow seating needs:

 Folding chairs are a popular choice since they take up less storage space and are easy to set up quickly.
 These chairs come in a variety of materials, from plastic to steel, with or without padding or cushions.
 Some even come with fabric upholstering for extra comfort.
 If you’re interested in a light weight model, choose a plastic chair.
 If sturdiness is a bigger concern, opt for steel.

 Like folding chairs, stackable chairs are available in plastic, steel, or even wood, and with or without cushions, pads, or upholstery.
 They are usually lightweight to allow stacks of 10 or more chairs.
 At ChurchPlaza, we developed our Best Value Stacker to give churches the best of both portability and comfort!